localstack/localstack/README.md

 * `KINESIS_LATENCY`: Integer value (default: `500`) or `0` (to disable), causing the Kinesis API to delay returning a response in order to mimick latency from a live AWS call.
 * `DYNAMODB_ERROR_PROBABILITY`: Decimal value between 0.0 (default) and 1.0 to randomly inject `ProvisionedThroughputExceededException` errors into DynamoDB API responses.
 * `DYNAMODB_HEAP_SIZE`: Sets the JAVA EE maximum memory size for dynamodb values are (integer)m for MB, (integer)G for GB default(256m), full table scans require more memory
-* `STEPFUNCTIONS_LAMBDA_ENDPOINT`: URL to use as the lambda service endpoint in step functions.
-By default this is the localstack lambda endpoint.
-Use `default` to select the original aws lambda endpoint.
+* `STEPFUNCTIONS_LAMBDA_ENDPOINT`: URL to use as the Lambda service endpoint in Step Functions.
+By default this is the LocalStack Lambda endpoint.
+Use `default` to select the original AWS Lambda endpoint.
 * `LAMBDA_EXECUTOR`: Method to use for executing Lambda functions.
 Possible values are:
     - `local`: run Lambda functions in a temporary directory on the local machine
     - `docker`: run each function invocation in a separate Docker container